talyaron/Flights-mrc24/README.md

 # Flights-mrc24

-* Yossi was here!
+- Yossi was here!

 HotNuggets is Here!
 Maya was here!

-* Yossi was here!
+- Yossi was here!
+  Olga was here